rrovetto/mereocausality/README.md

 - To contribute to the intellectual research and disciplines such as philosophy (generaL), philosophy of causality, mereology, philosophy of science, coneptual analysis, formal ontology, knowledge representation and reasoning, conceptual modeling, etc.
 - To explore and theorize about the intersection of causality and mereology (and topology).
 To posit theories or accounts thereof.
 - To potentially identify or posit metaphyiscal, formal ontological, and/or artifiical relations of what I call 'mereocausation'.
 - To innovate in concept development & analysis, semantic analysis, formal ontology and philosophy.
+- To develop a formal theory, utilizing symbolic logics, of mereocausality

 ## Status
 - In progress, dependent on support